STS-Mok/RSE-Proj-Platform/README.md

 ## RSE 1202 ##

 Second module of the project started in Jan 2022.
-Ongoing module.
+Ended in Mar 2022.

 Aims to further enhance capabilities and start to delve in industrial practices as well, taking note to safety functions and using checksum in commucation.